top of page

 Winter-Flowering Plants

-Some plants actually thrive during the winter months and can add some color to your balcony.
+Some plants actually thrive in winter and can add color to your balcony.
 Winter-flowering plants such as pansies, violas, and winter jasmine can add some much-needed color to a dreary winter landscape.

 Ornamental Grasses